MLOps-Courses/mlops-coding-course/README.md

 4. **Validating**: Focus on code quality with typing, linting, testing, and debugging to ensure your ML projects are robust and maintainable.
 5. **Refining**: Dive into advanced MLOps techniques including CI/CD workflows, software containers, and model registries to streamline your operations.
 6. **Sharing**: Learn how to effectively organize and document your MLOps projects to ensure they are accessible and collaborative.
+7. **Observability**: Gain comprehensive insights into the behavior and performance of your deployed models and infrastructure.

 ## Installation